 What are the minimum technology requirements for these online courses?

--A current word processing software (Students are provided with a downloadable copy of Microsoft 365.
-Once you have obtained a YHC username and password, you can find download instruction on the Information Technology page of YHC Connect.)
+- A current word processing software (Students are provided with a downloadable copy of Microsoft 365.
+Once you have obtained a YHC username and password, you can find download instruction on the Information Technology Help Desk page.)

--Broadband Internet connection is required.
+- Broadband Internet connection is required.
 Examples of broadband Internet connection are high-speed DSL or a Cable modem.
-You must have a back-up plan (a local library or fast-food restuarant) in case your Internet goes out.
+You must have a back-up plan (a local library or fast-food restaurant) in case your Internet goes out.
 LACK OF WIFI IS NOT AN EXCUSE FOR MISSING A DEADLINE.
 You should always work ahead so that it is not an emergency if you lose your wifi connection.

 What is expected of me in an online course?